Malcolmnixon/MachX02Breakout/README.md

 ## Basic Project
 This project demonstrates blinking the 8 LEDs.
 It is configured as follows:
 * Internal oscillator for clock at 9.85MHz
-* Toggle process counts 1/2 second (4.925 million clocks) then toggles LEDs
+* Toggle entity counts 1/2 second (4.925 million clocks) then toggles LEDs

 ## PLL Project
 This project demonstrates blinking the 8 LEDs.
 It is configured as follows: